JakubStawowy/GoCarRent/README.md

 ## Description

-GoCarRent is a monolithic client-server Java Spring Boot + React.js web application that allows users to rent their cars
+GoCarRent is a monolithic client-server Java Spring Boot + React.js single-page web application that allows users to rent their cars.

 ## Technologies used